What To Wear At The Races

 Going to A Winter Horse Racing Meeting – Ladies

 Looking for the perfect winter race day outfit?
-The most important thing is to stay warm in your winter racing outfits because if you are cold while being at the races this will ruin your whole experience – trust me I’ve been there.
+The most important thing is to stay warm in your winter racing outfits, because if you’re cold while at the races, it will ruin your whole experience – trust me, I’ve been there.

-On a cold day, a jumpsuit could be ideal for horse racing attire as your legs are fully covered so this could keep you warm.
-If you’re more of a dress type person then a maxi dress could be best suited as more skin is covered.
-Soon you’ll be in the best dressed racegoers!
+On a cold day, a jumpsuit could be ideal for horse racing attire, as it fully covers your legs, keeping you warm.
+If you’re more of a dress type person, then a maxi dress could be best suited as more skin is covered.
+Soon you’ll be among the best-dressed racegoers!

-When planning what to wear to the races in winter, you need to think about things such as long sleeves and how much coverage you have so you don’t get a breeze.
+When planning what to wear to the races in winter, consider factors such as long sleeves and the amount of coverage you need to avoid a breeze.

 outfit for race day